CiscoDevNet/video-mesh-api-client/README.md

       for more details on this).
 If you want to change these default values for retention policy and chunk interval, please make the changes mentioned in [retention policy](#retention-policy) section before performing any further steps.
+7. If you want to be able to receive Video Mesh Webhook Events, create a [Webhook Subscription] (https://developer.webex.com/docs/api/v1/webhooks/create-a-webhook) with following parameters :
+    - name : <Any name for the subscription>
+    - targetUrl : <host name mentioned in redirect URL in config.yml>/webhooks ; for example : http://10.1.1.1/webhooks , NOTE: IP/host address must be accesible from the internet
+    - resource : videoMeshAlerts
+    - event : triggered
+    - ownedBy : org
-7. Navigate to `docker/` and run `docker-compose --project-name video-mesh-api-client up -d` to build and start the application.
+8. Navigate to `docker/` and run `docker-compose --project-name video-mesh-api-client build` and `docker-compose --project-name video-mesh-api-client up -d` to build and start the application.
-8. Visit the OAuth Authorization URL obtained while creating the Integration on the Integration app page and authorize the application.
+9. Visit the OAuth Authorization URL obtained while creating the Integration on the Integration app page and authorize the application.
 You will be redirected to the `localhost:2808/oauth` (or your OAuth URL) for authentication.
 Once verified, it shows that you have been granted access to the application.
     - **Note**: *Once you restart the application container, the authentication flow needs to be completed again*.
-9. Visit `http://localhost:3000` (or the port number you deployed the Grafana container on) to see the Grafana application.
+10. Visit `http://localhost:3000` (or the port number you deployed the Grafana container on) to see the Grafana application.
 Log in using `admin` as the username and password.
-10. Click the `Settings` icon on the left sidebar, then click `API Keys`.
+11. Click the `Settings` icon on the left sidebar, then click `API Keys`.
 Click `New API Key` and create a new key with the `Admin` role.
 Copy and make note of this key.
-11. Open a new shell in the Grafana container using `docker exec -it grafana bash`
+12. Open a new shell in the Grafana container using `docker exec -it grafana bash`
     - Use `vi config.yaml` to edit the configuration file and now add the copied key to the `key` field under `grafana`.
       Save and exit.
         ```yaml